motherjones/simple-slider/README.md

 The demo uses this spreadsheet https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html

 Each row is another slide in your slideshow.
 Each column is a different aspect of your slide you'd like to control.
-The columns we support are "title", "text", "top image", "bottom image", and "background image".
-I strongly recommend that you use only one of top, bottom, and background image.
+The columns we support are "title", "text", "top image", "middle image", "bottom image", and "background image".
+I strongly recommend that you use only one of top, middle, bottom, and background image.

 ## Examples